Special "neurons": muscles and receptors

 Angle = 36°

 Explanation: The joint is attached to parts #1 and #2.
-Part #2 was rotated around the Z axis of Part #1, so its position and orientation was changed.
+Part #2 was rotated around the Z axis of Part #1, so its position and orientation were changed.

-The above pictures were created using the "standard-xyz" OpenGL visualization style, which can be used to investigate part orientations in creatures.
+The above pictures were created using the OpenGL visualization with the "X/Y/Z axes" option activated, which can be used to investigate Part orientations in creatures.

 • p (power) – muscle strength.
 Affects the movement velocity and the maximum force the muscle can exert.